MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 ## Analysis settings

- * **Owner** – Workplace Analytics Analysts have full access to this page.
-People with the Analyst limited role have read-only access.
+ * **Owners** – Workplace Analytics Analysts have full access to this page and Analyst limited have read-only access

 On the **Analysis settings** page, you can create and customize meeting exclusion rules to remove meetings (such as appointments that are unrelated to work) that you don't want to include in analysis.